Jamil Baloch: Life and education

+his work was Selected work for Winsor Newton Millennium Competition, London, UK.

+He received 1st Prize international art competition, Jeddah Saudi Arabia.

+He further achieved Rangoonwala 1st prize, Karachi.
+2nd prize Art Biennale Bangladesh.
+Young Artist 1st prize, Lahore.
+Family Planning 1st prize, Balochistan.
+Photography 1st prize, Lahore.
+National Exhibition, Lahore.

 Art career

 Jamil Baloch works signify different behaviors of a society.
-Belongs from a rich cultural heritage he incorporate the traditional models with modernity in his art.
+Being from a rich cultural heritage, he incorporates the traditional models with modernity in his art.
 Most of his earlier works interpret violence and cruelty of power and continuous attempt for survival by mankind.

-He always explores diverse mediums.
-He has been artist in resident Vermont Studio Center, USA.
-He is also awarded by Rangoonwala Award in national Exhibition of Visual Arts in 2003, Karachi and Honorable Prize International Art Biennale in 2008, Bangladesh.
+He always explores diverse mediums and has been artist in resident Vermont Studio Center, USA.
+He was also awarded by Rangoonwala Award in national Exhibition of Visual Arts in 2003, Karachi and Honorable Prize International Art Biennale in 2008, Bangladesh.